Bell metal: Bells

 Most commonly, as per its colloquial name, bell metal has been and is used for the casting of high-quality bells.
 The metal used is a high-tin alloy of copper and tin with approximately a 4:1 ratio of copper to tin (78% copper, 22% tin).
-This is a much higher tin component than that used in statuary bronze.
+This is a much higher tin component than that used, for example, in statuary bronze.